Bodies of Work

 ‘The Birds of Sydney’ is a continuation, and contemporary accompaniment to Natural History Folios popular in Europe in the 18th and 19th centuries.
 The specific inspiration for the folio is the printed folio of etchings ‘The Birds of New Holland’, produced by John William Lewin in Australia in 1808.
 The 'Birds of Sydney' surveys and documents the bird life of modern Sydney, the area directly corresponding to that investigated by Lewin in 1808.
 The folio investigates Australia's developing ecology, our developing idea of the exotic, and our evolving relationship with nature.

-'Imaginary Beasts' is a limited edition hand printed book combining the work of artist and printmaker Angus Fisher and author and publisher Nicholas Pounder.
+'Imaginary Creatures' is a limited edition hand printed book combining the work of artist and printmaker Angus Fisher and author and publisher and antiquarian Nicholas Pounder.
 The book, which the pair have been working on since 2015, displays a collection of imaginary beasts from around the world and is complete with descriptive text and corresponding hand-printed etchings.
 The book is due to be finished in August 2017 when it will first be exhibited in 'The Artist & the Book' exhibition at Australian Galleries in Sydney.

 At the end of 2013 I was invited to travel to Greece with an archeological survey team doing a study of the ancient site of Troizen in the Peloponnese.
 I worked on location as an artist making studies of the site’s artefacts, history, excavation and landscape.
 After continuing work on these images throughout early 2014 they were displayed in a solo exhibition at Australian Galleries in Paddington titled 'From Here To Antiquity' Studies from ancient Troizen and wider Greece.
 The body of work incorporated work completed in Troizen as well as drawings and etchings of other Greek antiquities witnessed on my later travels throughout Europe.
 The nearly 40 works include graphite drawings, pen and ink work, watercolour painting and a number of etchings.
 An alternate work listing can also be seen on the 'Australian Galleries' website.